reyna-abhyankar/cognify/docs/source/user_guide/installation.rst

+.. _user_guide_installation:

 *****************
 Installation
 *****************

-You can install from pip or build from source.
+You can install from pip or build from `source <https://github.com/GenseeAI/cognify>`_.
 First, create a virtual environment and activate it:

 .. code-block:: bash